What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Budget and phasing

-An architectural practice experienced in retrofit will help you sequence the work logically—starting with fabric-first measures like insulation and airtightness before adding new low carbon heating systems or renewable energy systems.
+An architectural practice experienced in retrofit can help sequence the work logically, typically starting with fabric-first measures such as insulation and airtightness, before introducing low carbon heating or renewable energy systems.

-There are several well-established standards that guide retrofit design and delivery.
-These frameworks help ensure your project is not only efficient but also well balanced and safe.
+There are several recognised standards that guide retrofit design and delivery.
+These frameworks help ensure that projects are energy efficient, technically robust, and safe.

 EnerPHit is a standard developed by the Passivhaus Institute specifically for retrofitting existing buildings.
-It’s rigorous but realistic—offering high performance while accounting for the constraints of existing structures.
+It sets demanding performance targets while accounting for the constraints of existing structures.

 EnerPHit focuses on: